machinetranslate/machinetranslate.org/about.md

 ## Contact
 To contact us about content, you can use the normal open channels for [contributing](/contributing/contributing.md).

-To contact us about the foundation and supporting the Machine Translate foundation, you can email [contact@machinetranslate.org](mailto:contact@machinetranslate.org).
+To contact us about the foundation and supporting the Machine Translate Foundation, you can email [contact@machinetranslate.org](mailto:contact@machinetranslate.org).

 ---